 Only five ingredients are necessary for these Chocolate Almond Butter Bars!

-Obviously, the first and most important is almond butter.
-I like creamy, but if you want crunchy bits, go ahead with crunchy.
+- Creamy almond butter: I like using creamy nut butter, but if you want crunchy bits, go ahead with crunchy.
 I’ll also note that most kinds of nut butter would work here – use peanut butter for something more like the classic, or even go for pecan butter or cashew butter.
 Just make sure whatever you’re using is 100% nuts – no weird additives or sweeteners please.

-Coconut flour is also in the base – it helps gives the bars that Reese’s-like texture that graham cracker crumbs replicate in the original recipe and gives the bars a nice bite.
-On top of the base is chocolate, of course.
-We melt the chocolate with a little more almond butter.
-This helps the chocolate stay soft even after cooled.
+- Coconut flour: it gives the bars that Reese’s-like texture that graham cracker crumbs replicate in the original recipe and gives a nice bite.

 You can prep these No-Bake Chocolate Almond Butter Bars within ten minutes, and have them ready to devour in a few hours after they’ve chilled.
 You won’t be able to resist these.
 No one can believe they’re gluten-free, paleo, refined sugar-free, dairy-free AND vegan.
 Enjoy! :)